-Contract to the Academy on the date first set forth above.
+CENTRAL MICHIGAN UNIVERSITY BUARD OF TRUSTEES

+By:

-By: Studley Richard K. Studley, Chair
+By: Richard K. Studley, Chair

-Date: 4-22-202
+Date:

 As the authorized representative of the Academy, I hereby certify that the Academy is able to comply with the Contract and all Applicable Law, and that the Academy, through its governing board, has approved and agreed to comply with and be bound by the Terms and Conditions of this Contract and all Applicable Law.

-COPPER ISLAND ACADEMY
+NEXTECH HIGH ŞCHOOL

+Ву:

-By:Board President
+Board President

-Date
+Date: $\frac{20/28/22}{}$

-As the designated representative of the Central Michigan University Board of Trustees, I hereby issue this
+As the designated representative of the Central Michigan University Board of Trustees, I hereby issue this Contract to the Academy on the date first set forth above.